 During COVID-19, parties are encouraged to make Applications online.
 If this is not possible, you can still download the Application from the Tribunal website and lodge it at Services NSW.
 Depending on the Tribunal’s caseload, it may take weeks before a matter is listed for hearing.
 If you require an urgent hearing, you should complete the Tribunal Application and attach to it a written request for an urgent hearing clearly indicating either your email or phone number for urgent contact.
 You will need to explain why an urgent hearing is required.
 The Tribunal may or may not allow the expedited hearing.

 Always check with the Tribunal registry whether your Application or other request or correspondence have been received.
 Once you lodge your Application, you should receive an email or letter with a Tribunal file number and further directions about the timetabling of your case.
-There are six Registries across the State: Sydney, Liverpool, Newcastle, Penrith, Tamworth and Wollongong.
+There are seven Registries across the State: Sydney, Liverpool, Parramatta, Newcastle, Penrith, Tamworth and Wollongong.
 The Registry that is handling your case will be noted at the bottom of the Tribunal’s letterhead.
 You can find contact details for each registry here.

 Notice of Hearing and Directions